Man from the South: Radio adaptations

-In 2009, it was dramatized on BBC Radio Four with Andrew Sachs playing the sinister old man.
+In 2009, it was dramatized on BBC Radio 4 with Andrew Sachs playing the sinister old man.

 In 1949, the Dahl story was adapted by June Thomson for an episode of Radio City Playhouse.
 The adaptation, titled "Collector's Item", split the 30 minute run time with an adaptation of a Ray Bradbury story, titled "The Lake".
 Shortly after meeting in the bar, Carlos offers the gambler his green 1948 Cadillac parked outside.
 Due to the tastes of the time, some of the more grisly details were omitted from the presentation.
 The independent observer (the "referee") character realizes the female is a victim of the gambler, but we do not learn the exact details of the gambler's previous bets.

-The scene is also parodied in an episode of American Dad!, "Stan's Night Out".
-Stan Smith wagers his life and the lives of three men against starting a lawn mower ten times, believing he would be able to do it as he had seen a television show which instructed him how to start a lawn mower "the first time, every time".
-Despite this, he fails on his first try.

 Film adaptations

+Ninaithale Inikkum

 Dahl's story was adapted for a scene from the 1980 Tamil movie Ninaithale Inikkum, which involved a wager by a millionaire that a young man could not flick a cigarette into his lips ten times in a row without dropping it.
 The millionaire had put up his Toyota car against the young man's little finger.
 The young man managed it nine times in a row, but chickened out and refused a tenth attempt, thereby defaulting on the wager.
 The cigarette flick, in fact, was a signature move by iconic Tamil actor Rajinikanth.

 Four Rooms

-The story was also the basis for "The Man From Hollywood", Quentin Tarantino's segment of the 1995 anthology film Four Rooms.
+The story was the basis for "The Man From Hollywood", Quentin Tarantino's segment of the 1995 anthology film Four Rooms.
 The characters in this segment explicitly discuss the 1960 Hitchcock episode adaptation, although they incorrectly refer to the title as "The Man from Rio".
-In this version, the lighter fails on the first try and the referee—a bellhop who has been paid $1,000 for his trouble—chops off the finger and swiftly departs.
+In this version, the lighter fails on the first try and the referee—a bellhop who has been paid $1,000 for his trouble—chops off the finger, sweeps up the money and swiftly departs.